-Philly Shipyard has another shipbuilding contract in place for the Subsea Rock Installation Vessel (SRIV) program, which was awarded in November 2021.
-PSI is building one SRIV (SRIV 1) for Great Lakes, scheduled for delivery in 2025.
-As of 31 December 2022, the SRIV 1 project is 4.0% complete.
+Philly Shipyard also has a shipbuilding contract in place for the Subsea Rock Installation Vessel (SRIV) program, which was awarded in November 2021.
+PSI is building one SRIV for Great Lakes, scheduled for delivery in 2025.
+As of 31 December 2023, the SRIV project is 19.4% complete.

-Philly Shipyard also has one other shipbuilding contract with Matson in place for the containership vessel program, which was awarded in November 2022.
+Philly Shipyard also has a shipbuilding contract in place for the container vessel (CV) program, which was awarded in November 2022.
 PSI is building three CVs (CVs 1-3) for Matson, scheduled for deliveries in 2026 and 2027.
-As of 31 December 2022, the CVs 1-3 project is 0.1% complete.
+As of 31 December 2023, the CVs 1-3 project is 0.8% complete.

 Progress towards completing the NSMV, SRIV and CV contract performance obligations are measured based on project costs incurred compared to the total forecasted project costs.
-Construction contract revenue and income recognized in 2022 includes revenue and income for NSMVs 1-2, NSMVs 3-4, NSMV 5, SRIV 1 and CVs 1-3 since the contract for these vessels was accounted for using the principle-over-time revenue recognition method according to IFRS 15.
-Philly Shipyard's accounting policy for projects following NSMVs 3-4 is to not recognize profit on projects until they are 5.0% complete.
+Construction contract revenue recognized in 2023 includes revenue for NSMVs 1-2, NSMVs 3-4, NSMV 5, the SRIV and CVs 1-3 since the contract for these vessels was accounted for using the principle-over-time revenue recognition method according to IFRS 15.